Dutch vote in election dominated by COVID-19 | Politics

 Dutch vote in election dominated by COVID-19

-With a ban on gatherings of more than two people, restaurants and bars shut and the first night-time curfew since World War Two, voting has been spread over three days to help ensure social distancing at polling stations.
 An exception on the 9 p.m. curfew will be made for people out casting their ballots.
+People who are in groups considered more vulnerable to COVID-19 are encouraged to vote on Monday and Tuesday.
+Voters older than 70 were also able to vote earlier this month by mail.

 Rutte, 54, has been Dutch prime minister since 2010.
-Although the Netherlands slipped up in its response to COVID-19, being last in the E.U. to start vaccinating and flip-flopping over face masks, hospitals never ran out of beds through two COVID-19 infection peaks.
+Although the Netherlands slipped up in its response to COVID-19, being the last country in the European Union to start vaccinating and flip-flopping over face masks, hospitals never ran out of beds through two COVID-19 infection peaks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)